bootique/bootique/UPGRADE.md

  [specific class](https://github.com/bootique/bootique-jdbc/blob/master/bootique-jdbc/src/main/java/io/bootique/jdbc/TomcatDataSourceFactory.java),
  we dropped support for certain noop properties there were supported but ignored in the previous configuration.
 If you get configuration errors, review your configs and remove those properties.
-Additionally the following properties are treated differently as before:
+Additionally the following properties are treated differently than before:

   - ```connectionProperties``` property is not supported (as it is unclear why it may be useful)
   - ```jmxEnabled``` default is changed from true to false.